MTM Enterprises: History

-Tinker oversaw MTM's operation until leaving the company in 1981 and becoming chairman of NBC.
+Tinker oversaw MTM's operation until leaving the company.

+In 1981, Tinker became the chairman of NBC.
 Lawyers backing NBC's then-owner RCA convinced Tinker to sell his remaining shares of MTM.
 Moore and Arthur Price, her business manager and company vice president, bought Tinker's shares; Price subsequently was elevated to president.
 Tinker later regretted leaving MTM, believing that the company started to decline without him.

+Most of MTM's programs aired on CBS.
+For many years, MTM and CBS co-owned the CBS Studio Center in Studio City California, where a majority of their programs were filmed and videotaped.

 In 1986, MTM launched its own syndicated arm MTM Television Distribution, to handle off-net syndication of the MTM shows, and subsequently courted to continue its relations with syndicator Jim Victory to sell off-network rights to MTM's shows like Hill Street Blues and WKRP in Cincinnati, all the way up until the late 1980s as part of a contract settlement.
 In 1988, MTM was sold to UK broadcaster and independent station for the South and South East of England TVS Entertainment for $320 million.
+A year afterwards, MTM Television Distribution began producing its own programming for the first-run syndication market.

 After TVS lost its franchise to broadcast on the ITV network to Meridian Broadcasting, a number of American companies (and to a lesser extent, Meridian) were interested in acquiring MTM, with Pat Robertson's International Family Entertainment making the first offer.
 A small number of shareholders, including Julian Tregar, rejected the offer from IFE.
 In November, TCW Capital made a bid, but withdrew it a few weeks later after reviewing the accounts of TVS.
-IFE increased its offer to £45.3M, but continued to be opposed by Julian Tregar, who blocked the deal on technical grounds, alleging that the offer was too low.
-IFE finally increased the offer to appease the remaining shareholders, and on January 23, 1993, their offer of £56.5M was finally accepted.
+IFE increased its offer to £45.3 million, but continued to be opposed by Julian Tregar, who blocked the deal on technical grounds, alleging that the offer was too low.
+IFE finally increased the offer to appease the remaining shareholders, and on January 23, 1993, their offer of £56.5 million was finally accepted.
 The deal went into effect on February 1, 1993 (the month after Meridian began its first broadcast).